lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## SCHC Packet format

 The SCHC Packet is composed of the Compressed Header followed by the payload from the original packet (see {{Fig-SCHCpckt}}).
 The Compressed Header itself is composed of a Rule ID and a Compression Residue.
-The Compression Residue may be absent, see {{SCHComp}}.
+The Compression Residue may be empty, see {{SCHComp}}.
 Both the Rule ID and the Compression Residue potentially have a variable size, and generally are not a mutiple of bytes in size.

 ~~~~